zpalazov/juniemvc/.junie/guidelines.md

 ## Unit tests
 * Use JUnit 5 (Jupiter) and Mockk for unit tests.
+* Test names should follow the convention `when condition then result`.

 ## Logging
 * Use a proper logging framework; do not use `println` for application logs.
 Prefer SLF4J with Logback/Log4j2.